 Invest in what you know

-While we can't give advice about what to invest in, the great thing about self-directed investing is that you can learn by doing, starting with small amounts, and growing your hard-earned money over time.
+While we can't give advice about what to invest in (although we do have a free 10 day Getting Started Course).
+The great thing about self-directed investing is that you can learn by doing, starting with small amounts, and growing your hard-earned money over time.

 We've heard of a few new investors who take $100 or $200 and invest it in a company they know well (like Apple or Tesla).
 They use the knowledge they've built through being a customer to make an informed decision about the company's future growth.
-A few hundred dollars is enough skin in the game to be care about (and therefore learn about) what impacts the share price over time, but not enough to worry about making a loss.
-If you just buy a fraction of a share, that's a hands-on share market education for the price of a coffee.
+A few hundred dollars is enough skin in the game to care about (and therefore learn) what impacts the share price over time, but not enough to worry about making a loss.
+That's a hands-on share market education for the price of a coffee.

 There are so many shares available on Hatch, how do I choose?